-A perceived conflict of interest is when you are in or could be in a situation that may appear to be a conflict, even if this is not the case.
+Situation when you are in or could be in a situation that may appear to be a conflict, even if this is not the case.

 If you are unsure whether you have either an actual, potential or perceived conflict of interest, you should consult the Integrity function.
-Alternatively, if in doubt, you are advised to make a declaration via the integrity portal.
+If in doubt, you are advised to make a declaration via the integrity portal.
 WHEN DO WE DECLARE?